The following includes parent, teacher and student responsibilities and detailed information about studio life and policies. Updated August 2022

 - In becoming part of my studio, you are committing to a full 12 month Studio Year .
 Those students beginning later in the year are expected to commit through the remaining months of the studio year.

-- Students waiting for lessons may play inside(designated areas) and enjoy the backyard play fort and trampoline.
+- Students waiting for lessons may wait inside(designated area) unless Covid studio restrictions are in place.
+Outside waiting may be required, if this is the case, and signs will be posted on the front door to note this.
 Please be aware that this is unsupervised and that parents take full responsibility for their child during this time.

-- Please do not arrive more than 5 min early or be over 5 min late unless you have made special arrangements with me .
-Sometimes I have to leave directly after a lesson to other activities and cannot wait with a child until a parent arrives.
+- Please do not arrive more than 5 min early for a lesson or pick up more than 5 min late from a lesson unless you have made special arrangements with me .
+Sometimes I have activities right before or directly after a lessons and cannot be available to supervise your child.
 Please make note if you are late, your child might be left unsupervised.

 Missed Lessons: What happens then?

-- Phone, Facetime, or Skype lessons during the student’s regular lesson time are an option for those that are mildly sick, for inclement weather, or for extended vacations
+Skype lessons during the student’s regular lesson time are an option for those that are mildly sick, for inclement weather, or for extended vacations.
+This format is not to be used for convenience reasons.

-- Reschedule a lesson WITHIN the same week if one is available.
+Reschedule a lesson WITHIN the same week of the missed lesson if one is available.
+There is no guarantee that reschedules will be available and these cannot be carried over into the next week,month, or Summer Session.
 This option involves the opportunity to use other students canceled lessons.
 These will be available first come,first serve on the calendar and must be registered by the student 24 hours in advance and then approved by the teacher.

-- Performance classes, piano parties, music classes and group piano lessons cannot be made up or credited to your account.
+- Performance classes, performance parties, music classes, group piano or cello lessons, and duo lessons cannot be rescheduled or credited to your account.

 - Any lessons canceled by the teacher will be rescheduled or credited to your account